ashleyschuett/resalloc/README.md

     - `sudo su - yourusername` or log out and back into your user.
 2. `pip install docker-compose` or `sudo pip install docker-compose` depending how python and pip are installed on your machine.
 3. run `make test` or `sudo make test` if you run into issues with connecting to the docker socket on Ubuntu.
 This will build your entire environment inside a container and make it available at port 8080.
 It will hang at the end giving you a way to see any stderr or stdout that occurs from commands being run against the server.
 You can hit Ctrl+C to stop this and the server will keep running.
-4. Configure the client.
-  - OSX
-    - `docker-machine ip default`
-      - this is the IP that you should place on line 11 for client.py to use.
+4. Create slaves (optional)
+  - If you do not want to use the slave machines I have created you can create your own by starting up a ubuntu:14.04 machine that the master has access to.
-  - Ubuntu
+  -
-    - run `sudo docker ps` and use the IP and PORT that is listed under PORTS
-      - this is the IP that you should place on line 11 for client.py to use.
 4. Initial Setup
   - from the client directory run the following commands
   - `pip install -r requirements.txt`